BSumanthPriyesh/DatabaseForDapperDogSalon/README.md

 * Added visio files used for data modeling in VISIO directory.

-* Added reports generated using the SQL Server Design Tools (SSDT) to the Reports directory.
+* Added reports generated using the SQL Server Reporting Services of SSDT to the Reports directory.

 * Added the project's source files to the MDF and LDF directory.